SuzukiDaishi/sketch_250701a/README.md

 4. Open `HoloBubbleWarp.pde` in Processing and press **Run**.
 5. The sketch loads this image and binds it to the shader uniform `bgTex` so the refraction logic can distort the background.
+6. The bubble mesh is rendered to an off‑screen buffer (`warpBuf`) so its warped pixels fully replace the image behind them.

 No additional libraries are required; the sketch relies only on standard P3D and GLSL 1.50.